ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 This document uses the following terms:

 {: newline="true" spacing="compact"}
+AI:
+: Artificial intelligence or machine learning, which are used interchangeably in this document, refer to computer systems or algorithms that are trained to accomplish a task.

+AI Training:
+: Processing input data to identify statistical trends in order to produce an AI system.

 Asset:
 : A digital file or stream of data, usually with associated metadata.

 Declaring party:
 : The entity that expresses a preference with regards to an Asset.

 # Statements of Preference {#model}